 Commentary.
 Think about all the possibilities and try to address any that are plausible or possible.
-Some examples would be the following.
+Some examples are set out below.
 Consider whether monitoring difficulty outweighs the benefit of these provisions.
+Consider night lighting, access by large mowing equipment, emergency vehicle access, the size of any parking area, need for public bathrooms, rubbish cans, supporting facilities.